Heal the Whole

 In 2024, at least 1 in 4 adults in all U.S. states and territories had obesity.

-What are some other statistics about the relationship between obesity and cancer?
+What are some resources about overweight, obesity, and also cancer?

 If you deal with overweight or obesity, choose to change your body and health.
 Learn more about Cancer Diet, Exercise for Cancer, Inflammation and Cancer, and other integrative solutions, including creating an integrative cancer care plan, team, and self-care strategies.

-To track more information, updated research, and other topics, visit Centers for Disease Control and Prevention Overweight & Obesity.
+To track more information, updated research, and other topics, visit Centers for Disease Control and Prevention Overweight & Obesity, Obesity and Cancer at the CDC, and Obesity and Cancer at the National Cancer Institute.